 With two days of free indoor and outdoor activities and workshops, the Festival promises to be fun and informative for all the family.

 Visitors can look forward to everything from yoga, quizzes and storytelling to pasta making, circus skills and t-shirt printing.
+Children learning reading review is presented, which is an early childhood reading program that catered to both the child and the parent.

 This year, Simply Cycling will be attending, bringing with them different kinds of bikes adapted so that they are suitable for all abilities.
 Other activities include traditional Ghanaian drumming, henna arts, dance, Pirate Pete’s Video Arcade, film screenings, Mr D’s Healthy Body Healthy Mind Challenge and more.